Graduate Student Teacher Information

 - Do not add students to your class or tell students that they can add your class.
-Refer all students to the Division's program assistant Karen Smith in Room 419.
-Only she can add students to your class.
+Refer all students to the B&E Undergraduate Advising Office on the third floor of B&E. Only they can add students to your class.

 Academic Dishonesty and Grade Appeals